Configuring each kubelet in your cluster using kubeadm

 When you run

-kubeadm join, kubeadm uses the Bootstrap Token credential perform
+kubeadm join, kubeadm uses the Bootstrap Token credential to perform

 a TLS bootstrap, which fetches the credential needed to download the